Cat and Dog Neuter and Spay in Springfield, IL

 Every health recommendation we make for your pet is made with their well-being in mind.
 Just like you, we want only the best for them, and spaying/neutering plays a big part in keeping them healthy.
-However, this is not the only reason we advocate for spaying and neutering here in Springfield.
+However, this is not the only reason we advocate spaying and neutering dogs and cats here in Springfield.
 Along with the potential health benefits, these surgeries also prevent animals from having unplanned pregnancies and contributing to the overpopulation of strays.

-It Reduces Health Problems
+Reducing Health Problems

 - Ovarian cancer (females)

 - Mammary tumors (females)